 - Relevant pages or content on YouTube.

 Google Ads can show your ads on YouTube where they're most likely to be clicked, and your app is most likely to be downloaded.

 Google Display Network

 - Mobile websites of news sites, blogs, and other sites across the Internet

-Your ads can now appear on Google Discover.
+Your ads can now appear on Discover on Google Search.
 This means you’ll be able to serve visually-rich ads to users, according to the user’s relevant interests.